 The American Youth Soccer Organization (AYSO) was established in the Los Angeles area in 1964 with nine teams.
 It was the dream of a group of devoted soccer enthusiasts who started the organization in a garage.
-Today, AYSO has more than 50,000 teams and more than 600,000 players.
-It also employs 50 people at the AYSO National Office in Torrance, California.
+Today, AYSO has more than 50,000 teams and more than 600,000 players, and it employs 40 people at the AYSO National Office in Torrance, California.

 Over the years, AYSO has created many valuable programs and concepts.
-Most notably, AYSO revolutionized youth sports with its “Everyone Plays®” and “Balanced Teams” philosophies.
-In AYSO, each child who registers is guaranteed to play at least half of every game.
+Most notably, AYSO revolutionized youth sports with its “Everyone Plays” and “Balanced Teams” philosophies.
+In AYSO, each child who registers is guaranteed to play at least half of every game (in Region 13, everyone in our Core Fall program plays three quarters of every game).
 To help create evenly matched games, all AYSO players are placed on new or “balanced” teams each year.
 These decisions are made based on each player’s skill level and the overall ability of the team.

 In 1995, two AYSO parents established the first AYSO program in Moscow.
 Today, AYSO programs exists in the U.S. Virgin Islands, Trinidad and Tobago, and interest continues from Americans abroad looking to bring the values and philosophies of AYSO to expatriates and local communities alike.